makerbase-mks/MKS-Robin-Nano-V1.X/README.md

 ## Firmware version description
 ## v2.x.x

+### v2.0.3.2
+- Increase the pause position can be configured online.

 ### v2.0.3.1
 - Fix the display problem of "More" interface
 - Fix the problem of print pause when awakening